I'm obsessed with food videos on Facebook.

 - Your target audience clicks on the call to action at the end of the blog post and gives you their email address in exchange for your offer

-- You put that email address is a lead nurturing sequence with the hope that they will complete your intended goal of visiting campus.
+- You put that email address in a lead nurturing sequence with the hope that they will complete your intended goal of visiting campus.

 Now back to my food videos.

 My food videos are your competition on social media.
-The linchpin for this inbound marketing process to ensure that Step #3 above actually happens.
-You need to earn your target audiences attention and when you share your blog posts on social media earning that attention is difficult because you are competing against pictures from your target audience’s family, content from brands they follow, as well as my food videos.
+The linchpin for this inbound marketing process is to ensure that Step #3 actually happens.
+You need to earn your target audience's attention, and when you share your blog posts on social media, earning that attention is difficult because you are competing against pictures from your target audience’s family, content from brands they follow, as well as my food videos.